DOI: 10.7256/2585-7797.2024.1.70073.2

 Let's discuss the main features of the performed calculation.

-(2) The letter to Cesar in the same edition (1555) contains 155 "an", which may serve as a hint at the date of its writing and the starting point of the prophecies, i.e. 1555.
+(2) The letter to César in the same edition (1555) contains 155 an, which may serve as a hint at the date of its writing and the starting point of the prophecies, i.e., 1555.

-(8) The summary calculation of the editions of 1557 and 1568, made by D.Hamatulin, in which the "Utrecht" copy (1557) is used for Writing to Cesar and centuries I-VII, and for Writing to Henry and centuries VIII-X edition of 1568, loses the above patterns.
-In our opinion, this indicates that the "Utrecht" copy turns out to be the least accurate due to corrections and typos made by the publisher.
+(8) The summary calculation of the editions of 1557 and 1568, made by D.Hamatulin, in which the "Utrecht" copy (1557) is used for the Letter to César and centuries I-VII, and for Writing to Henry and centuries VIII–X edition of 1568, loses the above patterns.
+In our opinion, this indicates that the "Utrecht" copy is the least accurate due to corrections and typos made by the publisher.

 5. Conclusions.

-(i) In previous studies [4,8,10,20,21], it was reliably established that the "Prophecies" of Nostradamus were calculated for the time interval 1555-2242.
-The end date of the prophecies is close to the end of the 6,000 years of the Jewish calendar (2240 BC).
+(i) In previous studies [4,8,10,20,21], it was reliably established that the "Prophecies" of Nostradamus were calculated for the time interval 1555–2242.
+The end date of the prophecies is close to the end of the 6,000 years of the Jewish calendar (2240 AD).

-(iii) The correspondence between the dates of chronologies and the numbers of quatrains is established, apparently, by counting the letter combinations "an" (the French word for "year") in the texts of prophecies.
-The results of the calculations indicate that although the "Prophecies" were published in parts, they are a complete work, subject to a strict plan.
+(iii) The correspondence between the dates of chronologies and the numbers of quatrains is established, apparently, by counting the letter combinations an (the French word for "year") in the texts of prophecies.
+The results of the calculations indicate that although the Prophecies were published in parts, they are a complete work, subject to a strict plan.

 Application.
 Chronologies given in the epistle to King Henry II.